 In order to achieve the goal of making service an integral part of every student’s experience, Fordham Prep has a four-year service requirement for all students.

-In addition to the four-year requirement, students can also volunteer to travel to the Appalachia Mountain Region, Camden (NJ) and Ecuador to live in community and to provide material assistance to residents in need.
+In addition to the four-year service requirement, students can also volunteer to travel to Camden, NJ, the Appalachia Mountain Region of Tennessee, and Quito, Ecuador to live in community and to provide material assistance to residents in need.
 Our young men do much-needed building and home repairs for people who are not able to do or afford the work.
 Lasting from a week to ten days, most of these trips take place in the summer.

-To learn more about this year's Christian Service Immersion Trips to West Virginia, Tennessee and Ecuador follow the link below.
+To learn more about this year's Christian Service Immersion Trips to Camden, Tennessee and Ecuador follow the link below.

 Fordham Prep is intensifying its efforts to educate itself about and bear witness to Catholic social teaching.
 The Campus Ministry and Service Departments currently sponsor a number of social justice events to increase student awareness of justice issues.
 These include Hunger Awareness Week, school-wide canned food drives, Ignatian PeaceAction assemblies on environmental justice, immigration reform and Good Friday Peace Walk.